Inslee says more restrictions could be needed beyond the May 4 stay-home to battle coronavirus

 Resting between a run around the lake and some agility drills on the grass at Green Lake Park, Kaitlin Jackson said she could see both sides.
 “Exercise keeps people healthy,” said Jackson, 29, who treks from downtown to Green Lake regularly.
 “We’re running out of options at home.
 There are only so many squat and pushup variations you can do.”
 At the same time, “I don’t blame the city.
 I don’t mind giving this up for the weekend.”

 In Friday’s news conference, Inslee said most businesses so far were complying with the stay-home order.
-Non-essential businesses in violation of the stay-home order could be found guilty a gross misdemeanor, though the governor has said he would use force of law only as a last resort.
+Nonessential businesses in violation of the stay-home order could be found guilty a gross misdemeanor, though the governor has said he would use force of law only as a last resort.

 “There’s been just a smattering of businesses who have not complied and they’ve been contacted by our emergency command authority,” said Inslee.
-“And almost all of them have been, after a call, agreed to join the rest of Washington.”
+“And almost all of them … , after a call, agreed to join the rest of Washington.”

 Bellevue Police Chief Steve Mylett said late last month that he and other law enforcement officials were getting reports of people gathering in violation of the stay-home restrictions.